amarce/kolla-ansible/doc/source/reference/networking/neutron.rst

 resources.
 Safeguards also prevent accidental patch or datapath loops by skipping any port attachment whose peer resolves to the same provider bridge.

+Interface attachments are reconciled with the same idempotent approach.
+The role probes the current mapping with ``ovs-vsctl --if-exists port-to-br`` before calling ``add-port`` and fails fast when an interface is already attached to a different bridge, prompting the operator to make an explicit decision.
+When an interface is present on the expected bridge the play simply logs the fact and skips the attachment.
+Port options can be managed through the ``openvswitch_provider_port_options`` variable, which accepts a dictionary keyed by interface name.
+Supported attributes include ``tag``, ``trunks``, ``external_ids``, ``other_config``, ``type`` and ``options``.
+Each attribute is only updated when the current state differs, so consecutive runs avoid unnecessary OVSDB mutations while still converging to the requested configuration.

 When the ``external_interface`` resolves to the same name as the target bridge, ``kolla-ansible`` logs a warning and skips the attachment to avoid creating bridging loops.
 Operators can also defer bridge management during a